-14. Rezoning for Commercial Development.
+13. Rezoning for Commercial Development.

-- Limited family businesses, as defined in the County Zoning Ordinance, will be reviewed and considered as conditional use permits, which do not require rezoning. - b.
+- a.
+Limited family businesses, as defined in the County Zoning Ordinance, will be reviewed and considered as conditional use permits, which do not require rezoning. - b.
 Non-agricultural commercial uses must be consistent and compatible with land uses as outlined in this Plan.
-Rezoning for such uses will be considered if the following criteria are met: - a.
-Be consistent with the Town land use goals, objectives and policies as outlined in this Plan. - b.
-Have access to a state or county highway. - c.
-Provide a buffer between the commercial use and the adjacent noncommercial use. - d.
-Minimize conflicts with nearby residences and farm operations. - e.
-No holding tank installation will be required to serve the commercial use. - f.
-The service offered is one generally needed by residents of the Town. - g.
-Written impact statements are submitted assessing the impact of the project on farms, farmland, natural resources, scenic qualities, Town roads, taxes and opportunities for employment.
+Rezoning for such uses will be considered if the following criteria are met: - i.
+Be consistent with the Town land use goals, objectives, and policies as outlined in this Plan. - ii.
+Have access to a state or county highway. - iii.
+Provide a buffer between commercial and adjacent noncommercial use. - iv.
+Minimize conflicts with nearby residences and farm operations. - v.
+No holding tank installation will be required to serve commercial use. - vi.
+The service offered is generally needed by Town residents. - vii.
+Written impact statements are submitted assessing the impact of the project on farms, farmland, natural resources, scenic qualities, town roads, taxes, and opportunities for employment.